 When I think back to my private school days in the suburbs of Chicago, it isn’t the assignments or even my teachers that I remember so much as my uniform: a red-and-navy plaid jumper that was only slightly more exciting than the pieces I was authorized to wear with it.
 Five days a week, for six long years, I wore the same outfit with either ballet flats or penny loafers — only black or navy — and a polo or Oxford-style shirt.
 Even my stockings — black, navy, or white knee socks or tights — were not of my choosing.

 In sixth grade, I transferred to public school, shedding my uniform in the process and eventually making a career out of dressing for myself.

 Rory’s Chilton uniform was slightly different, enough to offer me a sense of hope.
-By my count, the 2003 valedictorian had a total of eight top options throughout her three illustrious years at the East Coast establishment, including one button-down shirt, two vests — one navy and one grey — three jumpers— a navy and a grey cardigan and a navy pullover — a blazer, and a peacoat.
-Though six more than I had, the restrictive colour palette and lack of eye-catching accessories was in sync with the constraints of my school ensemble.
-On the bottom, she always wore the same blue plaid skirt, which, apart from colour, was a near-exact replica of the style I would have worn had I remained at my private school past the fifth grade.
+By my count, the 2003 valedictorian had a total of eight top options throughout her three illustrious years at the East Coast establishment, including one button-down shirt, two vests — one navy and one gray — three sweaters — a navy and a gray cardigan and a navy pullover — a blazer, and a peacoat.
+Though six more than I had, the restrictive color palette and lack of eye-catching accessories was in sync with the constraints of my elementary-school ensemble.
+On the bottom, she always wore the same blue plaid skirt, which, apart from color, was a near-exact replica of the style I would have worn had I remained at my private school past the fifth grade.
 (In the sixth grade, our plaid jumpers were replaced with equally plaid skirts.)
 Though her black-and-white Oxford shoes would have likely led to a citation in my day, they were still a far cry from Serena’s Stuart Weitzman thigh-highs.